 Law Of Contract LA15800

 Criminal Law LA15900

-Year 2 Options Core Modules Year 2 (those commencing their 1st year studies from Sept 2012 onwards): The following LA or GF modules dependant on language preference:
+Year 2 Options Core Modules Year 2: The following LA or GF modules dependant on language preference:

-Final Year Options Core Modules Year 3 (Those who commenced their 1st year studies prior to Sept 2012): The following LA/GF module dependant on language preference:
+Final Year Options Core Modules Year 3: The following LA/GF modules dependant on language preference:

 Available both years Core (10 Credits) All students - COMPULSORY, but only offered in alternate years - students are required to study LA37410 Principles of Evidence in the year in which it is offered